 Chances are, when you’re suddenly single, you may be taking a cut in your income, so you may need to adjust your budget accordingly.
 Start by listing your essential expenses (housing, food, insurance, transportation, etc.) and your discretionary expenses (dinners out, vacations, clothing, etc.).
 Try to match reliable sources of income (salary, Social Security, pension, etc.) to your essential expenses and see where you might trim your discretionary spending.
-Create a budget with Fidelity’s Budget Snapshot.
+Create a budget with our Budget Checkup.

 If you’re near retirement or are already retired and fear an income shortfall, you might consider creating a guaranteed1 source of income by purchasing an income annuity.
 These products can turn a portion of your retirement savings into a source of reliable income that you can’t outlive.